FranchiseeApp/Landing-FrencyApp/README.md

 This landing page is dedicated to showcasing the key features, benefits, and information about the Frency app, helping users understand its purpose and functionality.

+## Published Website

+Explore our published website at [https://frency.site/]

 ## Features

 - **Franchise Insights:** Discover various franchise opportunities tailored to your interests and market trends.